 Prospective buyers will need to to submit their binding bids by tomorrow midday.
 Without a doubt, the outcome of the PPC sale will figure prominently in Thursday’s talks.

-Should investors decide not to emerge for PPC’s lignite units sale with binding bids tomorrow, then the disinvestment effort and PPC, as a corporation, overall, will enter unchartered territory, sources have told energypress.
+Should investors decide not to emerge for PPC’s lignite units sale with binding bids tomorrow, then the disinvestment effort and PPC, as a corporation, overall, will enter uncharted territory, sources have told energypress.

 New measures aimed at opening up Greece’s electricity production market will enter the picture if PPC’s current sale effort fails.
 The sale of hydropower facilities to new owners, for example, is one of the possibilities.